Power Of Attorney In India – The Types And How To Get One?

 What rights can a PoA holder have?

 The rights of a PoA holder depends on the terms of the PoA.
-Typically, a General Power of Attorney can act on behalf of the principal to:
+Typically, a GPA can act on behalf of the principal to:

 • Make decisions regarding the principal’s personal, investment or business affairs